-2019 is a year of data and everyone has been predicting it.
+2019 is a year of data.
+And, everyone has been predicting it.
 With the growth of AI and machine learning, with the focus on data privacy, 2019 is going to be an exciting year for social media.
 Here are some of our predictions for how social media will shape over the coming year.

-With AR and VR gaining so much traction, we will see a rise in the need for increase in immersive technology.
-In fact marketing pundits expect the augmented reality and virtual reality market to surpass $298 billion by 2023.
+With AR and VR gaining so much traction, we will see a rise in the need for an increase in immersive technology.
+In fact, marketing pundits expect the augmented reality and virtual reality market to surpass $298 billion by 2023.
 This can already be seen with the growing use of Snapchat’s facial filters.
 Instagram has already started working with Geo filters, making the entire experience more immersive.
 Most social media platforms will have to start introducing some form of AR to stay relevant to the younger audiences who will become primary users of the platforms.

 With the rise in numbers of Gen Z’s presence across social media platforms, we will also see a rise in the use of immersive technology.
-Whether it is using audio clips or live streaming videos, the Gen Z’s need to experience the world will push this trend on social media.
-This is also indicated by the higher adoption of apps like Snapchat and Music.ly and shunning of Facebook and Twitter by Gen Z.
+Whether it’s using audio clips or live streaming videos, the Gen Z’s need to experience the world will push this trend on social media.
+This is also indicated by the higher adoption of apps like Snapchat and Music.ly and the shunning of Facebook and Twitter by Gen Z.

 Noticed more trends?
 Reach out to us and share your views!